approvals/Approvals.NodeJS/readme.md

     - Manual calls for verify/naming/etc.
     - Vows

-Can you think any other testing frameworks should integrate with?
+Can you think any other testing frameworks that should approvals should integrate with?
 Consider submitting a pull request, or report a Github issue for discussion.

 ## Contributing